vpxyz/php-quickhelp/README.md

 After having installed this package, run `php-quickhelp-download-or-update` which downloads, from php.net, the php_manual_en.json file into `~/.emacs.d/php-quickhelp-manual` directory.

+php-quickhelp can be used with or without company-php and company-quickhelp.
-php-quickhelp wraps company-php and company-phpactor.
+When used with company-php and company-quickhelp, it works like a wrapper for company-php or company-phpactor.

 For company-phpactor you can do something like this: